 Parents are asked to give prior notice of holidays taken during term time.
-Please inform the preschool of the reason your child is unable to attend on the first day of their absence.
-Please be aware that days missed due to sickness or holiday will still be charged and cannot be additional days cannot be given in lieu.
+Please inform the Preschool of the reason your child is unable to attend on the first day of his/her absence.

 If you have a message to relay to staff, teachers are available at the beginning of each morning and at the end of each day to speak to.
 If you do not personally bring or collect your child, please do so in writing.
 Do not send a verbal message with your child.

 Your child will be able to bring something from home each week to show to the class.
 You will be informed when your child is “Showing”.
 Please do not send your child with items from home at other times.

 Birthdays are celebrated at snack time.
 If you would like your child to bring a special treat or cake to share, please notify the Preschool in advance.

 Changes of Address or Telephone Numbers

 Please ensure that the Preschool is notified of any changes in address or telephone numbers.